Key Takeaways:

 Separation of Duties (SOD) in cybersecurity, also known as Segregation of Duties, is a form of risk management that is often used in cybersecurity to mitigate insider threats and reduce the risk of errors or accidents when it comes to mission-critical data.
 By having more than one person responsible for key duties, organizations can prevent conflicts of interest and better maintain data integrity and availability.

 By having more than one person responsible for a task, you can be confident that that task is being performed correctly and in accordance with your organizational guidelines.
-SOD has several potential benefits:
+SOD has several potential benefits, including:

 1. Mitigating Insider Threats

 Using the “Four eyes principle” prevents a malicious insider from exploiting their privileges for personal gain.
-For example, if an employee who is issuing refunds has to have those refunds approved by a second employee, this reduces the risk of the first employee fraudulently issuing refunds for personal gain.
+For example, if an employee who is issuing refunds must have those refunds approved by a second employee, this reduces the risk of the first employee fraudulently issuing refunds for personal gain.
+IT administrators requiring four-eyes approval for deletion of data is an example of risk mitigation.

 2. Error and Accident Prevention

-Another benefit of having a second pair of eyes look over actions is that it reduces the risk of errors or accidental data loss.
-Let’s consider the example of a systems administrator making changes to the configuration of a server.
-Having a second team member look over the changes reduces the risk of a mistake such as failing to change the default password on some software making it through to the production server.
+Another benefit of having a second pair of eyes is that it reduces the risk of errors or accidental data loss.
+For example, say a systems administrator is making changes to the configuration of a server.
+Having a second team member look over the changes reduces the risk of a mistake such as failing to change the default password on some software making it through to production.

 3. Regulatory Compliance

-In some industries, having two-person integrity or separation of duties as a safety precaution is important for regulatory compliance.
+In some industries, having two-person integrity or SOD as a safety precaution is important for regulatory compliance.
 Giving one person the ability to change records or control certain actions within a financial or healthcare organization could put the organization at risk of breaching regulatory guidelines.

 4. Enhancing Data Integrity and Availability